 The printing speed is 220mm per second with a print resolution of 203 DPI and supports receipt widths of 58mm and 80mm.
 The printer can be used to print fonts, graphics barcodes, and logos, and can be setup anywhere, including on a wall mount.
 The thermal printer head has a reliability of 150km and the auto-cutter has a lifecycle of 1.5 million cuts.
 With the paper saving feature, you can save up to 25% on paper wastage, while also saving money on ribbon costs.
 If you are looking for a versatile, good quality and reliable receipt printer, then choose the Bixolon SRP-330.

 - Epson TM-T82III: An efficient and reliable receipt printer with serial and USB interfaces, the Epson TM-T82III is easy to use and great for environments with low volumes of POS transactions.

 - Epson TM-T82IIIL: A cost-effective and user-friendly printer, it can be used for printing text, graphics, logos, coupons and barcodes while saving paper wastage by 30%.
-With a built-in power adapter, it is well-suited for retailers and restaurants.
+With a built-in power adapter, Epson T82IIIL is well-suited for retailers and restaurants.

-- Epson TM-m30: A compact and space-saving Bluetooth receipt printer with ePOS-Print SDK capabilities, it can accept print commands from any mobile device.
+- Epson TM-m30: A compact and space-saving bluetooth scanner printer with ePOS-Print SDK capabilities, it can accept print commands from any mobile device.
 It is ideal for retail, warehouses, hospitality and businesses using mobile POS systems.